-Checks or ACH transactions returned for insufficient funds will be charged a \$25 fee.
+Checks or ACH transactions returned with insufficient funds will be charged a \$25 fee.
 Vendors are not allowed to operate at the CFM until all fees have been paid in full.
-The City of Charleston is not responsible for bank fees charged due to a redeposit of a bounced check.
+The City of Charleston is not responsible for bank fees charged due to a redeposit of a check due to insufficient funds.